angles-n-daemons/angles-n-daemons.github.io/content/post/20220302-bacon-egg-and-cheese.md

 ![The Bayville deli](/img/bec-bayville-deli.png)
 **Figure 2.
 The bayville deli, it's been remodeled since I've grown up but it keeps the same charm it always had.**

-To me it was the perfect breakfast, it wasn't aggressively sweet like a hearty set of pancakes or unsatisfying like a sad bowl of oatmeal.
+To me it was the perfect breakfast, it wasn't overly sweet like a hearty set of pancakes or unsatisfying like a sad bowl of oatmeal.
 It was and still is one of the pillars of what defines my food experience.

 # Getting out of town